 Not all back pain episodes require a doctor’s visit.
 You can often manage your pain on your own and return to normal activities as soon as you’re ready.
 Try these suggestions:

-• Try simple pain medication.
-The simplest and safest pain relievers are
+- Try simple pain medication.
+The simplest and safest pain relievers arev also usually the most effective.
+These include the following over-the-counter medications:

 Pain medication may not eliminate your pain, but it should control the pain enough that you can be active.
 Keep in mind that if you take medication for any other medical condition (such as high blood pressure, diabetes, or arthritis), check with your doctor before taking any over-the-counter pain reliever.
 Also, be sure to follow the usage directions on the packaging.